 This small company in Auckland specializes in rare and hard-to-find perennial seeds, and they also offer some annuals and biennials.

-Longtime Floret supporters Deb and Clive Sisam own and operate a plant nursery and display garden near Auckland, New Zealand.
-They specialize in hard-to-find annuals and perennials that they ship across the country.
-Their online shop has a nice selection of sweet peas and annual flowering plants along with gifts and gardening books.
+This plant nursery and display garden in Auckland specializes in hard-to-find annuals and perennials that they ship across the country.
+Their online shop has a nice selection of sweet peas and annual flowering plants, along with gifts and gardening books.

 South Africa